ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Introduction

-Find more details on Kaggle API setup here <a target="_blank" href="https://ronen-halevy.github.io/2021/11/15/kaggle-api-settings.html">here.</a>.

 This post describes the setup steps required before using `Kaggle API`.
 These settins are required to execute Kaggle API outside the `Kaggle Kernel pllatform`, e.g. in `Colab` or in a private computing platform.
 When executing a notebook inside Kaggle Kernel platform, the described settings are not needed.
 Issue is presented [here](/guides/content/editing-an-existing-page).